davdenic/music-utils/README.md

 ## Notes

+* I reccomend to test those scripts on a test copy of your files/folders to ensure nothing goes wrong.
-* Always backup your music before running these scripts.
+* Backup your music before running these scripts.
-* Ensure `ffmpeg`, `mp3info`, and other dependencies are installed and available in your PATH.
-* Scripts preserve origina